 Visit Uganda Golden Monkey Trekking in Mgahinga national park:

 Monkeys are very common in Uganda and can be found in almost every forest.
-However, the golden monkey is very special and interesting for a number of reasons.
+However, the golden monkey is very special and interesting for several reasons.
 One is that they are very rare and can only be found in specific forests of Uganda, Rwanda and the Democratic Republic of Congo.
 Because of their declining numbers, golden monkeys are listed as endangered by the IUCN.
 Golden monkeys have gold coats that make them look very cute.
 They feed on mostly bamboo leaves but will forage in human gardens if they can.
-Their only true enemies are man and the golden eagle.
+Their only true enemies are a man and the golden eagle.
 Golden monkey permits cost $100 and the activity is often included as part of other wildlife activities like gorilla trekking.